Doping in American football: Use in the NFL

 Players are notified usually after practice via a note on their chair next to their locker that they are required to complete a drug test.
 Any failure or refusal to complete the test will be treated as a positive result, and the athlete will be given the full punishment as if they were tested positive.
 The athletes then have limited time to complete the test to be eligible to play the next week and so forth.
 The athlete will then urinate into a cup and that will be sent to an official testing facility to deem if the athlete is clean or is tested positive for an illegal substance.
 After all testing is completed, the athlete and club manager are notified of the results.
-If the test indicates that the athlete has taken performance enhancing drugs, both individuals are notified of the imposed sanctions.
+If the test indicates that the athlete has taken performance-enhancing drugs, both individuals are notified of the imposed sanctions.
 Players can be tested either at a team facility or if the team is away they can be tested at the nearest NFL testing station.

 Appeals process

-If an athlete is deemed positive for PEDS every player has the option to appeal the result.
-The most noticeable appeal that has been won in recent years was Richard Sherman in 2012 when he avoided a 4-game suspension because of wrongful practices when he was being tested.
-Although the likely hood of an appeal going the players way is unlikely.
-Very few players that are tested positive end up winning the appeal only a few have won the appeal in recent years.
+If an athlete is deemed positive for PEDS, every player has the option to appeal the result.
+The most noticeable appeal that has been won in recent years was Richard Sherman, who in 2012 avoided a 4-game suspension because of wrongful practices when he was being tested.
+The likelihood of an appeal going the player's way is low.
+Very few players that are tested positive end up winning the appeal, and only a few have won the appeal in recent years.